dairin0d/OctreeSplatting/Notes/Overview.md

 Onto the [subdivision itself](https://github.com/dairin0d/OctreeSplatting/commit/e503082a9582a74e8eeec147c5f3947e48c5b469): here we need a recursive traversal, so I made a helper class `CageSubdivider` with a stack of 3x3x3 grids / octant queues / some other data.
 After it is provided with 8 starting cube vertices and a callback (that tells whether to subdivide a given octant), it:

-1. Copies the cube vertices to the corners of a grid in stack;
+1. Copies the cube vertices to the corners of a grid in the stack;
-2. Sorts the octant order/queue by Z coordinate of the corresponding corners;
+2. Sorts the octant order/queue by the Z coordinate of the corresponding corners;
 3. Calculates (via averaging) the remaining grid vertices;
 4. Until the stack is exhausted:
     1. For each octant, passes the corresponding grid vertices to the callback;